A Machine Learning Approach to Improving Occupational Income Scores: Applications

-The analysis in section \ref{results} shows that when examining gender and racial earnings gaps, adjusted OCCSCOREs substantially outperform the standard OCCSCORE using modern decennial Census data.
-To assess the extent to which this conclusion applies in a more historical context, we exploit a rare source of pre-1950 income data, the 1915 Iowa State Census \citep{goldin2010iowa}.\footnote{This data has also been used to examine intergenerational mobility by \cite{feigenbaum2017multiple}.} This was the first Census in the US to collect data on income prior to 1940.
-The sample digitized by \cite{goldin2010iowa} contains records on 5.5\% of the urban population drawn from three of Iowa's largest cities: Des Moines, Dubuque, and Davenport.
-It also contains 1.8\% of the population of counties not containing a major city; the ten counties used span the geography of the state.
-We compare racial and gender earnings gaps estimated using the standard OCCSCORE and our LIDO score to those estimated using true earnings.
+The analysis in Section \ref{results} shows that the LIDO score improves estimates of racial and gender earnings gaps in modern Census data.
+To assess whether this conclusion applies in a historical context, we exploit a rare source of pre-1950 income data, the 1915 Iowa State Census \citep{goldin2010iowa}.\footnote{This data was recently used to examine intergenerational mobility by \cite{feigenbaum2018multiple}.} This was the first Census in the U.S.\ to collect data on income prior to 1940.
+The sample contains records on 5.5\% of the urban population drawn from three of Iowa's largest cities: Des Moines, Dubuque, and Davenport.
+It also contains 1.8\% of the population of counties not containing a major city; the ten counties sampled span the geography of the state.
+This data allows us to compare racial and gender earnings gaps and the age-income profile estimated using OCCSCORE, LIDO score, and true earnings in a historical setting.

-For the estimation, we restrict the sample to those between the ages of 20 and 70 and exclude those with missing occupation data or zero/missing earnings.\footnote{We also exclude those whose race is recorded as missing (19 observations) and those whose race is recorded as Mixed or Asian (5 observations); the sample is too small to reliably estimate earnings gaps for these groups.} The Census reports occupation categories according to the 1940 scheme.
-We cross-walked these with the 1950 scheme to match individuals in 1915 to their 1950 OCCSCORE.\footnote{In some cases, the 1940 scheme aggregated some occupations; for example, bookkeepers, accountants, and cashiers fall into one occupation category in 1940 but are disaggregated into three separate categories in 1950.
-There are 7 occupation categories in 1940 (out of 194 total) that cannot be matched uniquely to a 1950 occupation; we exclude individuals falling into these categories.} The final sample includes 15,201 individuals.
+For the estimation, we restrict the sample to those between the ages of 20 and 70 and exclude those with missing occupation data or zero/missing earnings.\footnote{We also exclude those whose race is recorded as missing (19 observations) and those whose race is recorded as Mixed or Asian (5 observations).} The Census reports occupation categories according to the 1940 scheme.
+We crosswalked these with the 1950 scheme to match individuals in 1915 to their 1950 OCCSCORE.\footnote{In some cases, the 1940 scheme aggregated some occupations; for example, bookkeepers, accountants, and cashiers fall into one occupation category in 1940 but are disaggregated into three separate categories in 1950.
+There are 7 occupation categories in 1940 (out of 194 total) that cannot be matched uniquely to a 1950 occupation.
+We exclude individuals in these categories.} The final sample includes 15,201 individuals.
 We estimate the earnings gap between whites and blacks and men and women; approximately 1\% of the sample is black (196 obs) and 14\% of the sample is female (2,153 obs).
+We also estimate the age-earnings profile, urban-rural gap, and the native-foreign born gap.